 - 1. A demonstrated interest in and commitment to healthcare/academic/industrial careers; - 2.
-Service to the community (e.g., volunteering/humanitarian/altruistic work); or - 3.
+A record of service to the community (e.g., volunteering/humanitarian/altruistic work); or - 3.
 A determination to learn about the continued advancements in biomedical sciences through research and other scholarly activities.